 Why Trek10 and AWS?

 Once Automotus settled on executing the project with third-party assistance, their team researched potential partners.
-It was important that their partner hold deep IoT expertise and be well versed in Amazon Web Services (AWS), as Automotus valued the AWS pace of innovation and the maturity of their IoT and serverless offerings.
+It was important that their partner holds deep IoT expertise and be well versed in Amazon Web Services (AWS), as Automotus valued the AWS pace of innovation and the maturity of their IoT and serverless offerings.

 In their research, Trek10 rose to the top.
 Not only were they an AWS Premier Consulting Partner with an AWS IoT Competency, but they had a track record of success.
 This gave Automotus the confidence that Trek10 had the expertise they were searching for.